 Once those are all cooked, I make my pancakes while I store my bacon and eggs in the microwave to hide them from the little bacon thieves.
 The pancake recipe makes 18 pancakes so don’t worry if you burn one or happen to eat one.

 You’ll have two extra if you successfully make all of them.
 The pancakes freeze perfectly if you want to freeze them and microwave them later.
 I assemble them in the following order: ugly pancake, breakfast meat, folded egg, Velveeta cheese, pretty pancake.
 Yes, I use Velveeta.
 You could use fancier cheese, but honestly, Velveeta is amazing on breakfast sandwiches and I stand by that.
 Store in an airtight container and microwave for about 45 seconds to heat up.Print

 McGriddles are one of my favorite fast food options, but they are not the healthiest.
 This healthy food swap will be a crowd pleaser for sure.
 It is quick, easy, and such a satisfying breakfast prep.
 The recipe will make 18 pancakes which will leave you enough for 8 breakfast sandwiches and two extra pancakes.
-Green 10 sp, Blue 5 sp, Green 5 sp
+Green 10 sp, Blue 5 sp, Purple 5 sp

 - 2 cups self rising flour

 - 1.5 cups unsweetened cashew milk (or a preferred milk)